AlliceSmash/rover/README.md

 The second line is a sequence of commands such as LMRL where L/R means turning L/R, M means move forward a grid depending on the rover's orientation.

 The console app input is not quite user friendly.
-You have to press enter twice to indicate all rover inputs are done.
+The input validation is primitive, but that was not my focus in this exercise.
+In addition, you have to press enter twice to indicate all rover inputs are done.
+Sorry :(

 There are many enhancement can be done.
 1. logging.
 2. error checking/handling.
-For instance, we should check if the initial state/position is off the grid.
+For instance, the user input has to follow the exact guidelines, otherwise, it will just throw excption. another example is that we should check if the initial state/position is off the grid.
 3. currently if a command causes a rover to be off the grid, we do not throw exception nor log, instead we do not make a move, and continue with the next command.
 This is a reasonable because it behaves the same way when a move causes the rover to collide with another rover who stays on the grid once it was deployed.